 God chose one man, Abraham, to become the father of a new nation, Israel; and He promised Abraham that through his offspring, all the families of the earth would be blessed (Genesis 12:1-3).
 At one point, Abraham’s descendants lived in Egypt for four hundred years and were treated as slaves (Exodus 1).
 God then raised up a leader, Moses, who led them out of Egypt to the promised land (Exodus 13: 17-22).
 God gave His law to the people (Exodus 20) and entered into a covenant with them (Exodus 34:10; 34:27): He would be their God, and they would be His people, and they were required to obey Him.

 God’s faithfulness versus Israel’s disobedience

-Once in the promised land, the Israelites were quick to forget God and often worshipped other gods.
+Once in the promised land, the Israelites were quick to forget God and often worshiped other gods.
 They also wanted their own king, even though this was against God’s will (1 Samuel 8:7).
 However, their second king, David, became legendary and was a man after God’s own heart (1 Samuel 13:14).
 Jesus would be born from his tribe; He would be a descendant of this great king (Luke 3:31).

 The Old Testament also contains many prophetic writings and historical accounts about the period after king David, when the people of Israel abandoned God over and over again, and were finally sent into exile.
 Nevertheless, God did not abandon His people.
-The Old Testament is looking forward to the coming of Jesus, the Messiah who would rescue his people and restore their relationship with God.
+The Old Testament looks forward to the coming of Jesus, the Messiah who would rescue his people and restore their relationship with God.

 The New Testament